-Like most bells, handbells have a rich set of vibration modes/overtones/harmonics.
+Like most bells, the common bronze HandBells have a rich set of vibration modes/overtones/harmonics.
 The overtones/harmonics are different from stringed instruments.
 That is because strings vibrate largely in 2 dimensions, i.e., in a plane, and are constrained, i.e., attached at each end.
 In contrast, a bell’s ringing is created via a flexing of the bell material in 3 dimensions, without any boundary constraints.

-In the so‐called English tuning of handbells (made of bronze), which is followed by most handbell makers in England and the United States, the principal modes are the [2,0] mode and the [3,0] mode.
-The strike tone of a handbell is determined by tuning of the fundamental [2,0] mode, or what Pitit & Fritsen call the prime.(1) The fundamental (2,0) mode radiates a rather strong second harmonic partial.
+In the so‐called English tuning of bronze HandBells, which is followed by most HandBell makers in England and the United States, the principal modes are the [2,0] mode and the [3,0] mode.
+(Pitit & Fritsen refers to mode 1 as the "hum-tone".)
+The strike tone of a HandBell is determined by tuning of the fundamental [2,0] mode, or what is called the prime.(1) The fundamental (2,0) mode radiates a rather strong second harmonic partial.
 So the sound spectrum has prominent partials at the first three harmonics.
-Additionally, the (3,0) mode is tuned to three times the frequency of the (2,0) mode.
+Additionally, English tuning tunes the (3,0) mode to three times the frequency of the (2,0) mode.
 The difference of these two principal modes in a bronze bell is exactly a perfect twelfth (one octave and a perfect fifth).

+Pitit & Fritsen of Holland/Netherlands instead uses a different tuning, where the (3.0) mode is tuned either as a minor or major 10th overtone (an octave and a minor or a major third, respectively) above fundamental.
 The Petit & Fritsen website refers to there being five partials they focus on in their bronze bells.
 They give the example of a C2 bell, whose five tones for those partials are: C1 (hum-tone); C2 Prime/fundamental; C3 Nominal; E#2 (tierce); and G2 (quint).2

-For economies, foundries commonly provide one bell size casting for the manufacturers to make two (or more) consecutive pitched bells.
+For economies, foundries commonly provide a limited number of bell size castings that are used by the manufacturers, who make two (or more) consecutive pitched bells from the same casting size.
 The pitch tuning of the bells by the manufacturer is done principally by removing metal from the inside, i.e., the parameter t (thickness) of the bell is decreased while the outside d (diameter) is kept the same (invariant.)

 FYI - Both Malmark (Plumsteadville, PA 18949) and Schulmerich (Hatfield, PA 19440) use the same foundary (Bridesburg Foundry, Whitehall, PA 18052) to cast their bells for them, which they then manufacture to create their finished products.
 All three businesses are located in southeastern PA.

-Bridesbury Foundry does casting for a number of industies in addition to handbells.
+Bridesbury Foundry does casting for a number of industies in addition to HandBells.(4)

 For those who may be interested, the theories of acoustic physics for bells is fairly well developed.
 A mathmatical overview of those theories can be reviewed in chapter two of Michael Jedamzik's book.(1)

-Below the pitch of F#2, the bass bells of both Bronze and Aluminum have been scaled to avoid increasing weight.
-However, the aluminum bells are considerably larger in diameter than those made of bronze.(4) (A bronze handbell has the same fundamental frequency as an aluminium bell whose diameter is approximately 124% larger.)(1) Another trade off with aluminum is that in addition to being much larger than a comparable bronze bell, alumininum is also are a more fragile material.
+Below the pitch of F#2 (or in common handbell notation Gb2), the bass bells of both Bronze and Aluminum have been scaled to avoid increasing weight.
+However, the aluminum bells are considerably larger in diameter than those made of bronze.(5) (An aluminum HandBell is approximately 124% larger than a bronze bell with the same fundamental frequency.)(1) Another trade off with aluminum is that in addition to being much larger than a comparable bronze bell, aluminum is also a more fragile material.

 Another factor contributing to this “muddiness of sound” at very low pitches is that large bass bronze bells radiate sound waves inefficiently.
-This is because the speed of bending waves in these bells is considerably lower than the speed of sound in air, a condition known as “being below the coincidence frequency.”
-(3-4)
+This is because the frequency of the vibrating bell in bending waves considerably slower than the speed of sound in air, a condition known as “being below the coincidence frequency.”
+(5,7)

-An example of a very low frequency bronze handbell is Mr. Sue ringing the bronze G0 [G zero, i.e., octave 0, (fundamental frequency of 24.5 Hz)] at Malmark.
-Click here to see and hear the G0 on YouTube Hear the G0 handbell.
+An example of a very low frequency bronze HandBell can be seen and heard of Mr. Sue ringing the bronze G0 [G zero, i.e., octave 0, (fundamental frequency of 24.5 Hz)] at Malmark.
+Click here to see and hear the G0 on YouTube Hear the G0 HandBell.

 Mr. Sue referred to the sound of that bell in the following way –

-You probably noticed that the G0 had a rather muddy sound due to the mess of its overtones.(5)
+You probably noticed that the bronze G0 had a rather muddy sound due to the mess of its overtones.(8)

-The physics of a handbell’s ringing characteristics are also influenced by the material they are made from.
+The physics of a HandBell’s ringing characteristics are also influenced by the material the bell is made from.
 Metals other than bronze have different ringing properties for various reasons, including different masses and stiffness.
-Aluminum is an example of another metal that has noticelably different handbell harmonics, and sound radiation efficiency.
+Aluminum is an example of another metal that has noticelably different HandBell harmonics, and sound radiation efficiency.

-In order to take advantage of aluminum's higher sound radiation efficiency and thereby enhance the sound of very low pitches for bass bells, in 1991 the Malmark Company created a new bell design using aluminum rather than bronze.
+In order to take advantage of aluminum's higher sound radiation efficiency and less overtone harmonics, which enhances the perceived pitch of the handbell at very low bass handbell pitches, in 1991 the Malmark Company created a new bell design using aluminum.9

-Another feature of aluminum bells in contrast to bronze, is the different harmonics that aluminum bells have.
-They do not have as many harmonics.
+As noted above, the feature of aluminum bells that contrasts with bronze is the very different harmonics aluminum bells have.
+They do not have as many harmonic overtones as bronze.
 Their dominate harmonics are limited to:

 This means ringing of aluminum bells produces much less complex overtone harmonics than produced by bronze bells.
 As a result, bass aluminum handbells are perceived to have a much purer fundamental pitch.

-As a result of the simpler harmonics and the greater radiation efficiency, the sound of low bass alumimum bells cut well through the sound of even a huge number of bronze bells.
-For example, the Bay View Week of Handbells can balance the sound well between ten bronze choirs versus only a double set of aluminum octave 2s, plus G1-B1.(4)
+A result of the simpler harmonics and the greater radiation efficiency, is the sound of low bass aluminum handbells cut through the sound of even a huge number of bronze bells.
+For example, the Bay View Week of HandBells can balance the sound between ten bronze choirs versus only a double set of aluminum octave 2s, plus G1-B1.(8)

-Reasons they don’t make aluminum bells for pitches higher than F#3 likely include:(5)
+Reasons they don’t make aluminum bells for pitches higher than F#3 likely include:(8)

 - The lack of the multiple overtone harmonics in aluminum bells means the perceived timbre or mellowness of the bell is perceived to become weaker as the pitch increases.
 Malmark has chosen not to produce aluminum bells above the F#3 pitch, 4 steps below C4 (middle C).

 - Also, the physical advantage of having a lighter aluminum bell above F#3 becomes physically less important.
-The next bell up from F#3 is G3, which weighs 4.25 pounds.
+The next bell up from F#3 is G3, which in bronze weighs approximately 4.25 pounds.
 A reasonably fit person can play such bells for an entire rehearsal or concert without too much strain.

 - An examination of the weights of the F#3 shows the bronze bell is about a pound heavier than the aluminum bell at 6.15 pounds.The bronze G3 at 4.25 pounds is almost two pounds lighter than the bronze F#3.
 The G3 is clearly manufactured from a smaller foundary bell casting than the F#3.

-In the above photo, Mr. Sue is holding a nine and a half pound aluminum C2 handbell manufactured by Malmark from a bell cast by the Bridesburg foundry.
-[C2 is the second octave down - or to the left on a standard piano keyboard - from the piano's middle C, which is a C4.]
-(A bronze C2 bell weighs just over 50% more at a bit over fourteen pounds, but is only about half as large.)
-Another advantage of an aluminum bell is cheaper price.
+In the above photo, Mr. Sue is holding a nine and a half pound aluminum C2 HandBell manufactured by Malmark from a bell cast by the Bridesburg foundry.
+[C2 is in the second octave from the bottom - or to the left on a standard piano keyboard.
+On a piano middle C is a C4.]
+(A bronze C2 bell weighs just over 50% more than an aluminum C2 at a bit over fourteen pounds, but the bronze bell is only about half as large in diameter.)
+Another advantage of an aluminum bell is slightly cheaper price.
 An aluminum C2 bell is about $5,000.00, while a bronze C2 bell is about $6,400.00.

 6 Why is the lowest note on the piano an A?, Music: Practice & Theory Stack Exchange, Feb., 10, 2015, https://music.stackexchange.com/questions/29675/why-is-the-lowest-note-on-the-piano-an-a

-7 To date, only Malmark produces aluminum handbells.
+9 To date, only Malmark produces aluminum HandBells.
 Whether that might be associated with a copyright or not is unknown to the author.